cezarykuran/oaii/README.md

 **The oaii package contains:**

 - a set of helpers for communication with the API
+- a set of helper to manipulate data
 - shiny demo application (if you want, you can test it at https://cezarykuran.shinyapps.io/oaii/).
+- CLI chat demo application

 **Endpoint helpers implemented so far:**